 I had already made several of the skirt options and even wrote a guest blog post for Love Notions you can see HERE.
 I added a center front separating zipper to the pencil skirt.

-Now, back to the Tessa Sheath!
-I made a straight size Large, for my test version, no modifications for my hopefully wearable muslin.
-I had a suspicion I needed to lower the bust line that was marked on the pattern.
-I did some flat pattern measurements and knew it, but I never trust these measurement on designs for knits because I need to consider how the vertical stretch of the fabric might affect lengths.
-Well, yeah, the dress on the front fits strangely because the fullest part of the side seam is higher than where it needs to be for my lower apex height.
-The difference is 1″.
+This is my muslin and its a straight size Large, no modifications.
+The dress on the front fits strangely because the fullest part of the side seam is higher than where it needs to be for my lower apex height.
 Otherwise, I can wear it with a layer on top and no one will even know!
-I also have some excess fabric pooling at the small of my back and will need a small 5/8″ sway back adjustment.
+I also have some excess fabric pooling at the small of my back and will need a small 5/8″ sway back adjustment for subsequent versions.

 After adding 1″ above the bust-line, in essence, lowering it while also adding length to the bodice… because I also needed that, I set out to make a mash up of the Tessa Sheath bodice with the Dropped yoke with swing skirt from the Sybil Illusion skirt collection.
 Because I will have a seam at the waist, it was easier to correct the sway back issue.